 It's no industry secret that a good TripAdvisor ranking can positively impact the growth of a business.
 However, it takes a lot of hard work and dedication to achieving excellence throughout the customer's travel journey.

 Just when the industry and marketing professionals thought they had neatly carved out and defined each generation's needs and wants, the travel market evolved yet again.

-We found that the 30s - 50s crowd is more interested in a relaxing getaway while the 65+ are interested in adventure and opportunities to socialise.
-In 2018, expect to meet adventurous Baby Boomers, well travelled Gen Xers and Millennials and curious and tech savvy Gen Zs coming to their own.
+We found that the 30s - 50s crowd is more interested in a relaxing getaway while the 65+ are interested in adventure and opportunities to socialize.
+In 2018, expect to meet adventurous Baby Boomers, well traveled Gen Xers and Millennials and curious and tech savvy Gen Zs coming to their own.